Leave Some Dead Logs Near Your Vegetable Garden

 It is hard to believe that leaving a log or downed tree in the woods might help you grow better vegetables, but it might just be true.
 It turns out that there are a number of parasitic wasps of the Superfamily Ichneumonoideathe, Braconid and Ichneumon, that are important parasites of other insects.

-The adult female of the Ichneumon centrator wasp, shown above, hibernates for the winter under the bark of downed trees and logs on the forest floor.
-The females are impregnated before
+The adult female of the Ichneumon centrator wasp hibernates for the winter under the bark of downed trees and logs on the forest floor.
+The females are impregnated before hibernation and

-hibernation and will develop eggs in the spring when warmer weather returns.
-This subfamily of wasp, Ichneumoninae, with over 120 species native to North America, are all parasitic and lay their
+will develop eggs in the spring when warmer weather returns.
+This subfamily of wasp, Ichneumoninae, with over 120 species native to North America, are all parasitic and lay their eggs in mature

 Charles Darwin was a bit repulsed by these parasitic wasps.
 In 1860 he wrote, "I own that I cannot see as plainly as others do, and as I should wish to do, evidence of design and beneficence on all sides of us.
 There seems to me too much misery in the world.
 I cannot persuade myself that a beneficent and omnipotent God would have designedly created the Ichneumonidae with the express intention of their feeding within the living bodies of caterpillars, or that a cat should play with mice."